 Distrust of Others - A lack of faith and certainty in peers and other impactful members of a social network (government officials, educators, police, neighbors, and other children their age).

-Stereotypes – A simplified and generalized concept of a particular group of people.-
+Stereotypes – A simplified and generalized concept of a particular group of people.

-Social Justice – The dispersal of advantages and disadvantages of people within a society. -
+Social Justice – The dispersal of advantages and disadvantages of people within a society.

 Table 2 - Video Content in Idea Units

 The content of the video documentaries fell under the themes of: Bullying, Distrust in Others, Self Harm, Social Justice, and Stereotypes.
 In their documentary projects, students explored the causes, impacts, resolutions and responses for each theme.
 Bullying was a theme that was heavily covered in the documentaries.
 While conducting research for her documentary, one student surveyed 60 of the school’s 300 students about bullying.
-43% of our students reported that they had been bullied.
+She found that 43% of our students reported that they had been bullied.
 The video about self harm showed three students who admitted to cutting themselves in the past and pleaded for their peers to look for better alternatives.
 In a third video, students identified how they have been inaccurately stereotyped and have redefined their identities beyond those stereotypes.

 Discussion and Conclusions